Jesús Montero: 2014 season

 Montero showed up for 2014 spring training weighing 275 lbs, 40 lbs above his target weight.
 He said, "After winter ball, all I did was eat."
 Mariners' general manager Jack Zduriencik said he has "zero expectations" about Montero.
-He spent much of the season in the minor leagues.
+He was cut from spring training camp in mid-March and spent much of the season in the minor leagues.
 He batted .286 in 97 games for Tacoma, hitting 16 home runs with 74 RBIs.
 He suffered an oblique strain late in the season, and while on the disabled list, played for the Everett AquaSox of the Class A-Short Season Northwest League on a rehab assignment.

-In a game against the Boise Hawks, Montero was involved in an altercation with roving instructor Butch Baccala.
-Baccala, serving as the first base coach for the AquaSox, asked Montero to leave the field in a timely manner at the conclusion of an inning.
+In an August game against the Boise Hawks, Montero was involved in an altercation with roving instructor Butch Baccala.
+As Montero, serving as the first base coach for the AquaSox, left the field at the conclusion of an inning, Baccala heckled him from the stands, telling Montero to leave the field in a timely manner.
 Baccala then sent an ice cream sandwich to the dugout for Montero.
 Montero was not happy to be reminded of his earlier weight problem.
 He grabbed a bat, found Baccala in the stands, and threw the sandwich at Baccala while yelling expletives.
 The Mariners organization barred Montero from playing the rest of the 2014 season for this incident.
 Zduriencik stated:

-"First off, it is clear that both Jesus Montero and Butch Baccala engaged in behavior that is far below what we expect from members of our organization, including bad judgment at nearly every stage of this incident.
+First off, it is clear that both Jesus Montero and Butch Baccala engaged in behavior that is far below what we expect from members of our organization, including bad judgment at nearly every stage of this incident.
 I want to apologize on behalf of the Mariners franchise to the Boise Hawks and their fans.
 We recognize that fans, including children, were impacted by this incident, and the language that was used.
-We recognize the severity of this incident, and want to assure the Hawks and their fans that it will be dealt with appropriately."
+We recognize the severity of this incident, and want to assure the Hawks and their fans that it will be dealt with appropriately.